 Especially if it’s a buyer’s market – when there are more homeowners looking to sell their home than people looking to buy – you’ve got more bargaining power, giving you a better chance of successfully negotiating prices down.

-That said, given property market situation at the moment, things are looking up for sellers more than for buyers.
+That said, given property market situation in Singapore at the moment, things are looking up for sellers more than for buyers.

-BTO flats come as a blank canvas, so it’s up to you to do it up entirely, from installing flooring and built-in fixtures to painting the walls.
+BTO flats come as a blank canvas, so most definitely expect some degree of home renovation.
+It’s up to you to do it up entirely, from installing flooring and built-in fixtures to painting the walls.

 On the flipside, if you’re planning on redoing your resale flat, that’s when it gets a lot more expensive than just doing a BTO flat.
-You don’t just have to pay for, say, installation of new floor tiles, you’ll also have to fork out a good amount to hack away the existing ones.
+For instance, before you even pay for the installation of new floor tiles, you’ll also have to fork out a good amount to hack away the existing ones.